-In general terms, a MIS pools money from a number of investors who rely on the investment expertise of the MIS manager.
+In general terms, a managed investment scheme (MIS) pools money from a number of investors who rely on the investment expertise of the MIS manager.
 The definition in the FMC Act (section 9) is broad and includes a wide range of collective investment schemes.
 These schemes can be structured in different ways and may invest in a wide range of investments.
 They can be open-ended (offered continuously) or close-ended (fixed number of managed investment product).
 Examples include:

 open-ended- open-ended unitised trusts, and other schemes that invest in relatively liquid assets (including KiwiSaver, superannuation, workplace savings schemes), and generally known as managed fund MIS.

 closed-ended- forestry partnerships, and property syndicates that invest in a single asset class, and generally known as ‘other MIS’.